 Connecting to Yandex Managed Service for PostgreSQL

 You can use a directed acyclic graph (DAG) to configure a connection to a database in a Yandex Managed Service for PostgreSQL cluster.
-Data for connecting to the DB is stored in Yandex Lockbox and automatically substituted into the graph.
+Data for connecting to the DB is stored in Yandex Lockbox and automatically inserted into the graph.

 Getting started